 One of the obvious reasons to train sales reps is to increase sales.
 But beyond revenue in general, you can help sales reps focus on selling products with a higher profit margin.
 Those products are typically more complex to sell, thus the importance of targeted training.
 Often sales reps will promote and sell the cheapest products.
 So, to ensure a revenue increase on the products with the highest profit, sales reps should be trained in product knowledge, value proposition, and objection handling.
 It optimizes ROI when done right.

 3. Competition and mindset

-When relying on channel partners, it can be challenging to influence these sales reps and often imposssible to manage their product training - when offering traditional face to face product training courses.
-With modern learning tools, you have a direct way to communicate, influence and ensure the right level of product knowledge - which benefits both your company and your channel partners.
+When relying on channel partners, it can be challenging to influence these sales reps and often impossible to manage their product training - when offering traditional face-to-face product training courses.
+With modern learning tools, you have a direct way to communicate, influence, and ensure the right level of product knowledge - which benefits both your company and your channel partners.

-Competition will always be present.
-The customer can choose a different product from a competitor or a cheaper product, if the sales rep isn’t sufficiently knowledgeable about the benefits of your product versus competition.
+The competition will always be present.
+The customer can choose a different product from a competitor or a cheaper product if the sales rep isn’t sufficiently knowledgeable about the benefits of your product versus the competition.
 And from a channel partners perspective, the customer might go to a competitor of theirs, if the customer didn't get the experience they expect from the sales rep.

 And if you include gamification based on the learning results into the equation, it can increase the impact even further.